 When my cheese-obsessed but semi-lactose intolerant older daughter and my "I could live off pizza every day" extremely picky younger daughter are BOTH down with the same dish (that isn't pizza), I know we've got a winner.

 My husband will pretty much just eat whatever I put in front of him since he's gluten-free, dairy-free and egg-free, so I'm not so worried about him lol. 😉

-Whether you’re vegan, gluten-free and dairy-free, gluten-free and vegan or just cutting back on meat and dairy, this dish is for you!
+Whether you're vegan, gluten-free and dairy-free, gluten-free and vegan or just cutting back on meat and dairy, you've got to try this lasagna!